esmBot/esmBot/docs/setup.md

 ***

-If you have any further questions regarding self-hosting, feel free to ask in the #self-hosting channel on the [esmBot Support server](https://projectlounge.pw/support).
+If you have any further questions regarding self-hosting, feel free to ask in the #self-hosting-support channel on the [esmBot Support server](https://projectlounge.pw/support).